 If there’s one big area of contention with functional fitness, it’s the kipping pullup.

-With that said, there are always risks involved… and, just so we’re clear, without addressing the proper elements, kipping pullups may:
+But there are always risks involved… and without addressing the proper elements, kipping pullups may:

 - Destroy your clients’ shoulders.